All Use Cases

 Why Restaurants Use QR Codes

-The pandemic normalized QR code menus, but the benefits go far beyond hygiene.
-QR codes eliminate printing costs every time you change a price or add a special.
-They reduce wait times by letting customers browse while seated.
-And with dynamic QR codes, a single printed table tent can serve your lunch menu at noon and your dinner menu at 6pm — the URL behind the code changes automatically.
+QR code menus went mainstream during the pandemic and stuck around — because the benefits go well beyond hygiene.
+A QR menu saves a reprint every time you change a price or add a special, lets customers browse the moment they sit down, and, with a dynamic code, can serve your lunch menu at noon and your dinner menu at 6pm from the same printed table tent, because the URL behind the code changes automatically.

 For multi-location restaurants, QR codes solve the menu consistency problem.
 Update once, and every location's QR code points to the latest menu.
 For a step-by-step walkthrough, see our full guide at honestqr.net/blog/restaurant-qr-code-menu-setup-guide.